 Sarah is also very involved with Autism Health Insurance Reform.
 She has lead many national workshops and webinars that have trained practitioners to successfully work with health insurance companies.

-Sarah is an elected board member of the California Association for Behavior Analysis (CalABA).
-Sarah also serves on the Board of Directors for both the Global Autism Project and Origami Robotics.
+Sarah is an elected board member of the California Association for Behavior Analysis (CalABA) and the Southern California Consortium of Behavior Analysts.
+Sarah also serves on the Board of Directors for the Global Autism Project and Origami Robotics.